-As of March 31, 2022, we had cash and cash equivalents of approximately \$40.0 million, however, approximately \$10.0 million of such cash represented net deposits into reward program accounts, and may only be used as permitted under the respective reward program.
-As such, our total cash and cash equivalents for uses other than meeting obligations under reward programs was approximately \$30.0 million as of March 31, 2022.
-Prior to our initial public offering, we financed our operations primarily through revenue generated from operations and bank borrowings, including a \$3.5 million line of credit held with Bank of America during the quarter ended March 31, 2021.
+As of December 31, 2021, we had cash and cash equivalents of approximately \$32.2 million.
+Prior to our initial public offering, we financed our operations primarily through revenue generated from operations and bank borrowings, including a \$3.5 million line of credit held with Bank of America during the year ended December 31, 2019 and the period from January 1, 2020 to November 22, 2021.
 Our line of credit agreement with Bank of America was terminated on November 22, 2021 and on the same date was replaced with a secured revolving demand line of credit with Salem Five Cents Savings Bank for aggregate loans of up to \$7.0 million, subject to a number of asset-related and other financial requirements and other covenants, terms and conditions as described in detail below under "-Debt".